KollinRT/Generative-AI-for-HIV-1-Inhibitor-Discovery/README.md

 ```
 to get 10M molecules needed for Round 2.
 This gives me the molecules with `smiles` and `zinc_id`.
 Need to check.

-Then from here we can combine the 10M sampled with the 2.3M pretrained molecules to then do FPs.
+Then once the data is collected and translated to SELFIES via `process_10M_parallel.py`, the finetune data is obtained via `getDataForFinetune.py` and the pretraining dataset is obtained via `getDataForPretrain.py` then one can filter the combine the data via `python combine_cleanup_for_PT_token.py` and then filter by embedding length via `filter_embedding.py` then we are ready for tokenization.
+Tokenization is carried out via the `train_word_level_tokenizer_round2.py` file in scripts/Round2.

+Then from here we can combine the 10M sampled with the 2.3M pretrained molecules to then do fingerprints and clustering.
+However, this will have to be done on a larger system as more RAM is needed.
+More work could be done into finding or creating a more efficient scheme for memory-efficient big data fingerprint clustering but this was not needed at the time of experimentation since a higher RAM memory machine could be obtained for fairly cheap.
+There are more recent options for clustering that seem to fare well such as [BitBIRCH](https://github.com/mqcomplab/bitbirch) but this publisted after the work was already carried out and didn't seem to impact appreciably.

 #### Get Round 3 Data ~860M
-This is a tricky round...!
+Getting the data for Round 3 is done through downloading the data from the ZINC15 tranches as described in the section above.
+Then take the data and mix them all into one data source just like in Round 2.

 ## Build the Docker image
 ```